Game Studios Show Support For Ukraine

 Devolver Digital

-Perhaps the most forward show of support for Ukraine, Devolver Digital, the publisher behind this year’s Sifu amongst others, kept it simple with the following:
+Perhaps the most forward show of support for Ukraine, Devolver Digital, the publisher behind this year’s Sifu amongst others, kept it simple with the following on March 3:

 #FuckPutin— Devolver Digital (@devolverdigital) March 3, 2022